smoothie2003/reactudacity/README.md

 ## Contributing

-This repository is the starter code for _all_ Udacity students.
-Therefore, we most likely will not accept pull requests.
+This repository is for my submission for the React Fundamental's project.
+Pull Request will be reviewed for future use.

 For details, check out [CONTRIBUTING.md](CONTRIBUTING.md).